 "What Happened To Our Health Insurance?": An Employer's View

 Employers are struggling with the costs of healthcare.
-Can something be done?
+Can something be done in 2023?

 Dear American Employer,